-In New South Wales, the Adoption Information Act 1990 provides that at 18 years of age or older an adoptee can have access to his or her original birth certificate and to information that will give knowledge of his or her origins.
+In New South Wales, the Adoption Information Act 1990 enables an adoptee 18 years or older to have access to his or her original birth certificate and to information that will give knowledge of his or her origins.
 It also enables birth parents to have access to details of their offspring's adopted identity when that child reaches 18 years of age and to information that will give birth parent(s) knowledge of the child's life after adoption such as their health and welfare while the child is under the age of 18 years.